 As you can imagine, trying to decide between lab blocks and seed mixtures is difficult.
 What makes it even more difficult is the fact that there’s no one food that has the right levels of protein, fat, and fiber.

-For that reason, many hamster owners use a mixture of lab blocks and seed mixes to create the ideal food for their pet.
+For that reason, many hamster owners use a mixture of lab blocks and seed mixes to create the ideal food for their pets.
 We’re going to give you a recipe to create the best possible mixture, then let you know how you can create your own mix and calculate the new guaranteed analysis.

 High-Quality Hamster Foods